Mechanical floor: Aesthetics concerns

 Most mechanical floors require external vents or louvers for ventilation and heat rejection along most or all of their perimeter, precluding the use of glass windows.
-The resulting visible "dark bands" can disrupt the overall facade design especially if it is fully glass-clad.
+The resulting visible "dark bands" can disrupt the overall facade design, especially if it is fully glass-clad.
 Different architectural styles approach this challenge in different ways.

 In the Modern and International styles of the 1960s and 1970s where form follows function, the vents' presence is not seen as undesirable.
 Rather it emphasizes the functional layout of the building by dividing it neatly into equal blocks, mirroring the layout of the elevators and offices inside.
 This could be clearly seen on the Twin Towers of the World Trade Center and can be seen on the Willis Tower.
 In the IDS Tower in Minneapolis, the lowest mechanical floor serves as a visual separation from the street- and skyway-level Crystal Court shopping center and the office tower above; the upper mechanical floor (above the 50th and 51st floors, the uppermost occupied floors) serves as a "crown" to the building.

 Conversely, designers of the recent postmodern-style skyscrapers strive to mask the vents and other mechanical elements in various ways.
 This is accomplished through such means as complex wall angles (Petronas Towers), intricate latticework cladding (Jin Mao Building), or non-glassed sections that appear to be ornamental (Taipei 101, roof of Jin Mao Building).

-Some low-rise, residential (usually apartment buildings or dormitories), or non-residential buildings, especially built in a architecture style that promotes the use of elements such as sloped roofs and/or bell towers may have mechanical floors disguised as attics or towers.
+Some low-rise, residential (usually apartment buildings or dormitories), or non-residential buildings, especially built in an architecture style that promotes the use of elements such as sloped roofs and/or bell towers, may have mechanical floors disguised as attics or towers.
 In this case, the ventilation systems of the mechanical floor are seen as gable vents, dormers, or abat-sons (louvers in a bell tower).
 Examples include some buildings in UCLA, like Dodd Hall, which has a mechanical floor disguised as an attic and a bell tower.